Writing: 4/5 Characters: 5/5 Plot: 4/5

-Thank you to Random House and NetGalley for providing an advance copy of this book in exchange for my honest review.
-The book will be published on October 6th, 2020.
+Thank you to St. Martin’s Press and NetGalley for providing an advance copy of this book in exchange for my honest review.
+The book will be published on June 7th, 2022.